Vasoconstriction: General mechanism

 The mechanism that leads to vasoconstriction results from the increased concentration of calcium (Ca2+ ions) within vascular smooth muscle cells.
 However, the specific mechanisms for generating an increased intracellular concentration of calcium depends on the vasoconstrictor.
 Smooth muscle cells are capable of generating action potentials, but this mechanism is rarely utilized for contraction in the vasculature.
 Hormonal or pharmacokinetic components are more physiologically relevant.
 Two common stimuli for eliciting smooth muscle contraction are circulating epinephrine and activation of the sympathetic nervous system (through release of norepinephrine) that directly innervates the muscle.
 These compounds interact with cell surface adrenergic receptors.
 Such stimuli result in a signal transduction cascade that leads to increased intracellular calcium from the sarcoplasmic reticulum through IP3-mediated calcium release, as well as enhanced calcium entry across the sarcolemma through calcium channels.
 The rise in intracellular calcium complexes with calmodulin, which in turn activates myosin light-chain kinase.
 This enzyme is responsible for phosphorylating the light chain of myosin to stimulate cross-bridge cycling.

 Once elevated, the intracellular calcium concentration is returned to its normal concentration through a variety of protein pumps and calcium exchangers located on the plasma membrane and sarcoplasmic reticulum.
 This reduction in calcium removes the stimulus necessary for contraction, allowing for a return to baseline.

 Causes

 Factors that trigger vasoconstriction can be exogenous or endogenous in origin.
 Ambient temperature is an example of exogenous vasoconstriction.
 Cutaneous vasoconstriction will occur because of the body's exposure to the severe cold.
 Examples of endogenous factors include the autonomic nervous system, circulating hormones, and intrinsic mechanisms inherent to the vasculature itself (also referred to as the myogenic response).

+Exposure to water causes vasoconstriction near the skin, which in turn causes water-immersion wrinkling.